Artisine/AE2Requester/README.md

   - Solution to this, put callback for a single "key" event into a 'broadcast' structure, relay key event to other user-specified callbacks.

+# Things to do
+- Work out how to make "client", "client-stock" and "server" architecture work.
+  - Currently have the "client" (GUI) and "server" crafter programs defined, but not yet fully functional.
+Missing the "client-stock" part, and item transport from stock to server, and back server to stock.